Community Calendar

 The Christian Activity Center in Thayer is open for walkers from 7:00 until 9:00 a.m.
 Monday through Friday….and open Monday through Thursday from 10:00 until 2:00 p.m. for Senior Adult Activities.

-Mo-Ark A.A. meetings are held on Monday, Wednesday, and Friday from 7 to 8:00pm at St. Paul United Methodist Church in Thayer.
+Mo-Ark A.A. meetings are held on Monday, Wednesday, and Friday beginning at 7 p.m. at the St. Paul United Methodist Church in Thayer.
 Meetings for Women only are held each Thursday beginning at 7 p.m.